Frequently Asked Questions

 Yes.
 In the fall, families are invited to Family Weekend where they can hear about current happenings at the University, participate in activities, explore campus, attend sporting events, meet members of the Parents Board and Parents Office staff, and meet faculty members and administrators.
 The weekend is very popular among families, especially of newly enrolled students.

-Art, theatre, music and dance performances occur regularly throughout the academic year, and many are open to families and community members.
+Art, poetry, theatre, music and dance performances occur regularly throughout the academic year, and many are open to families and community members.
 See the full calendar of events.

 - What’s a good time for families of prospective students to visit campus?